SiddhuShkya/flyrank-first-api/README.md

 # First API Endpoint

-This is my first assignment for FlyRankAI internship, where I have to built a small api using Express.js and Node.js.
+This is my first assignment for FlyRankAI internship, where I have to built a small api using Python & Flask.

 ## Endpoints